charlescc9/RoboND-Kinematics-Project/writeup.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-In this section, I used the DH parameter table to create transform matrices between frames and a homogenous transform matrix around from the base to the gripper end effector.
+In this section, I used the DH parameter table to create transform matrices between adjacent frames and a homogenous transform matrix around from the base to the gripper end effector.
 I created these matrices using Sympy.
-For the frame transform matrices, I first defined the symbols:
+For the DH transform matrices, I first defined the symbols:
 ```
 alpha0, alpha1, alpha2, alpha3, alpha4, alpha5, alpha6 = symbols('p0:7')
 a0, a1, a2, a3, a4, a5, a6 = symbols('a0:7')
 d1, d2, d3, d4, d5, d6, d7 = symbols('d1:8')
 q1, q2, q3, q4, q5, q6, q7 = symbols('q1:8')
 ```
-and DH parameter table:
+I then defined the DH parameter table:
 ```
 dh_params = {alpha0: 0, a0: 0, d1: 0.75,
              alpha1: -pi / 2, a1: 0.35, d2: 0, q2: q2 - pi / 2,